 Annual Washington State Association for Justice (Formerly WSTLA) and Law Student Speed Networking Event

-Fifteen trial attorneys from small firms who represent the plaintiff side will attend the event and provide insight into the excitement, challenges, and satisfaction of advocating for the little guy.
+Trial attorneys from small firms who represent plaintiffs will attend the event and provide insight into the excitement, challenges, and satisfaction of advocating for the little guy.
 The members of this organization are very collegial and rely heavily on a supportive network of colleagues.
 Attend this event to learn and equally important build relationships that will benefit you throughout your career.
 Not to be missed.
 Appetizers will be served.
 Space is limited - RSVP in Symplicity.

 Career Fairs and Conferences